opensafely/documentation/docs/releasing-files.md

 1. Researchers must only request the release of data necessary to fulfil their project purpose and apply disclosure controls to them.
 2. Researchers then make a request to release the data using the “release request form”.
 3. Two OpenSAFELY output checkers review the data being requested for release.
-4. OpenSAFELY releases data that meets our disclosure rules to the project area in Jobserver.
+4. OpenSAFELY releases data that meets our disclosure rules to the relevant workspace on the Jobs site.

 ## 1. Applying disclosure controls to data you request for release